money wasters switzerland

 7. Picking the wrong car insurance

 Not having the right car insurance coverage can cost you dearly if you have an accident.
 If you have invested a lot in a vehicle, getting collision insurance or semi comprehensive insurance coverage could help you avoid spending a lot on car repairs or losing your investment if your car is written off.
 Likewise, getting comprehensive or even collision car insurance for a car that isn’t worth much is usually a bad financial move, and compulsory liability car insurance is probably all you need.
+Taking time to compare car insurance offers can also save you up to hundreds of francs per year.

 8. Paying unnecessary taxes